akfullfo/taskforce/README.md

 ### Introduction ###
 Taskforce starts and restarts daemon processes.
 It will detect executable and/or module changes and automatically restart the affected processes.
 Initially this supports python 2.7 on Unix derivatives.
-At the moment it has specific support for select.kqueue so operates efficiently on MacOS and *BSD.

 Commands to be run are defined in a configuration file in YAML format.
 Let's go straight to a quick example: